German submarine U-132 (1941): First patrol

 U-132 departed on her first patrol when she left Trondheim in Norway on 7 September 1941.
 Rounding the North Cape, she criss-crossed that part of the Barents Sea northwest of Murmansk before heading further east.
 She sank two Soviet ships, Argun and SKR-11 Ural on 18 October.

 The boat docked in Kirkenes, also in Norway, on 21 October.

 Second patrol

 Having moved from Kirkenes back to Trondheim in late October 1941, U-132 commenced her second foray on 15 January 1942.
 Her route took her due west through the gap between Iceland and the Faroe Islands to a point 10 nmi west of Reykjavík.
 Here she sank USCGC Alexander Hamilton on the 29th.

 She then moved to the port of La Pallice in occupied France, arriving on 8 February.

 Third patrol

-The boat's most successful patrol began when she left La Pallice on 10 June 1942.
-Having crossed the Atlantic Ocean, she attacked shipping in the Gulf of St Lawrence.
+The boat's third patrol began when she left La Pallice on 10 June 1942.
+Having crossed the Atlantic Ocean, she attacked shipping in the Gulf of St Lawrence as part of the Battle of the St. Lawrence.